RxnRover/template_general_plugin/README.md

 - Extract the ZIP file into your `<LabVIEW Data>/ProjectTemplates/Source` directory, creating the `Source` directory if this is your first template.

+  - The extracted ZIP directory **must** be named "General Plugin Template", or, for advanced users, the `<LocationPath></LocationPath>` path in the `MetaData` XML file in the next step must be updated to match the current template directory name.

 - Copy the provided `general_plugin_template.xml` file into the `<LabVIEW Data>/ProjectTemplates/MetaData` directory, creating the `MetaData` directory if needed.

 - The General Plugin Template option should now be available in the LabVIEW Project Creator dialog!

 ## Basic Usage

 **NOTE:** It is strongly recommended that you have a functioning instrument